OpalIrene/stat22/README.md

-# Statistics for Data Science
+# Econ 5023: Statistics for Data Science

 |         |                |                                                                                                                                                                                                    |            |